Social Media ROI Model©

 The average social media user just sees one metric: the amount of followers, fans or connections.
 These however are 'vanity' metrics, they tell us something of the status, but it has nothing to do with Impact.

-Impact is something else.
-To explain this, it is sometimes best to just relate to real time situations instead of using online social media examples which most find hard to conceive.
+'Impact' is something else.
+To explain this, it is sometimes best to just relate to real time situations instead of using online social media examples which most find hard to understand.

 In online media you can see this happening as well.
 You could ask yourself Who is really influential?
 But then you should ask yourself as well; am I asking the right question?
 Every social media portal and every social media analytics tool seems to want to give an answer to the question of 'who' is influential, but frankly I believe it is the wrong question.